 There are significant challenges associated with small vessel access to the waters off Broome and to date finding a solution that addresses local challenges, requirements and expectations has proved difficult.

 Broome’s extreme tidal range creates rapidly changing conditions where strong currents, waves, strong winds and soft sand can become serious hazards in a short space of time.

-For more information on the project, visit the website here.
+For more information, visit the project's dedicated website here.

 Frequently Asked Questions